ostracod/ostracod-multiplayer/README.md

         * `shouldDisplayTitle`
         * `contentWidth`
 * `pageUtils.isAuthenticated(req)`: Returns whether the user is logged in based on the given request.
+* `pageUtils.getUsername(req)`: Returns the username of the logged-in user based on the given request.
 * `pageUtils.errorOutput`: Enumeration containing `JSON_ERROR_OUTPUT`, `PAGE_ERROR_OUTPUT`, and `SOCKET_ERROR_OUTPUT`.
 * `pageUtils.checkAuthentication(errorOutput)`: Prevents a user from accessing a page if they are not logged in.